-Indicates a potential hazard that, if not avoided, could result in serious iniury or death.
+Indicates a potential hazard that, if not avoided, could result in serious injury or death.

-NOTE: This section gives basic functions of the various controls of your ATV.
-For more details of how to operate one control in conjunction with some others, refer to OPERATING IN-STRUCTIONS further in this section.
+NOTE: This section gives basic functions of the various controls of your vehicle.
+For more details of how to operate one control in conjunction with some others, refer to OPERATING INSTRUCTIONS in this Operator's Guide.